macoustics/ap-vast-unofficial/README.md

 This repo presents a brute-force implementation of the ap-vast method as described in the cited article.
 This is used in our own publication work as a reference method for comparison.
 The presented implementation is not fast by any means.
 For inspirations regarding fast implementations, people are encouraged to go check out https://github.com/nightmoonbridge/vast_dft and the associated publication.

-Known bugs:
- - The MATLAB implementation does not currently use a perceptual weighting model, although it is prepared for it.
-The current implementation provides equal weighting to all frequency bins.